HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-ObservationScreeningResponse-notes.md

 		<tr>
 			<td>&lt;Category&gt; Screening Assessments</td>
 			<td>LOINC codes for the assessment instruments (LOINC panels) from which the preferred, category-specific questions have been selected.</td>
-			<td>For an SDOHCC Observation Screening Response that is an Observation Grouping, Observation.code SHOULD use panel LOINC codes from this value set.
-An Observation Grouping does not have an Observation.value.
-Instead, an Observation Grouping (via Observation.hasMember) references all Observations generated from a specific assessment instrument.
-See <a href="Observation-SDOHCC-ObservationResponseNHANESGroupingExample.html">SDOHCC Observation Response Grouping Example</a>.  |</td>
+			<td>For an SDOHCC Observation Screening Response that is an Observation grouping of an entire assessment instrument, Observation.code SHOULD use the panel LOINC codes from this value set.
+This Observation grouping (via Observation.hasMember) will reference all Observations generated from a specific assessment instrument.
+See <a href="Observation-SDOHCC-ObservationResponseNHANESGroupingExample.html">SDOHCC Observation Response Grouping Example</a></td>
 		</tr>
 			<tr>
 			<td>&lt;Category&gt; Screening Assessments And Questions</td>
 			<td>All codes in &lt;Category&gt; Screening Assessments Questions value set (LOINC question codes) AND &lt;Category&gt; Screening Assessments value set (LOINC panel codes).</td>
-			<td>For SDOHCC Observation Screening Response, this is the complete set of preferred values allowed for Observation.code for a category-specific Observation and can be used to validate that Observation.code is from a preferred, category-specific value set.</td>
+			<td>For an SDOHCC Observation Screening Response that represents an individual question-answer pair or an Observation grouping of an entire assessment instrument, this is the complete set of preferred values allowed for Observation.code for a category-specific Observation and can be used to validate that Observation.code is from a preferred, category-specific value set.</td>
 		</tr>
 		<tr>
 			<td>&lt;Category&gt; Screening Assessments Answers</td>